99003521/AppliedSDLC_B2/1_Requirements/Readme.md

 # 4W and 1H

-- What:
+# What:

- The data analysis process, or alternately, data analysis steps, involves gathering all the information, processing it, exploring the data, and using it for visualization.
+ - The data analysis process, or alternately, data analysis steps, involves gathering all the information, processing it, exploring the data, and using it for visualization.

-- Why:
+# Why:

-Data analysis helps businesses improve their products and services.
+- Data analysis helps businesses improve their products and services.
 Can detect the strengths and weaknesses.

-- When:
+# When:

- When a problem with a lot of complex operations and large number of data in unordered format is present.
+ - When a problem with a lot of complex operations and large number of data in unordered format is present.

-- Where:
+# Where:

-Data Scientists and Analysts use data analytics techniques in their research, and businesses also use it to inform their decisions.
+- Data Scientists and Analysts use data analytics techniques in their research, and businesses also use it to inform their decisions.

-- How:
+# How:
- It is a way of thinking and resolving the problems.
+ - It is a way of thinking and resolving the problems.
 Includes setting goals, collecting, cleaning, and analyzing data, then visualizing it.

-**TBD**

 # Detail requirements
 ## High Level Requirements: